OusmBlueNinja/BlocksOS/README.md

 calculator

 any app you put in the apps folder can pe a .py .js .css or .html (HTML doesent work right)

+NOTE:

+you can click on the file named BlocksOS v1.4 and it will run the app after you install it